MoonBlvd/fvl-ICRA2019/README.md

 # Egocentric Vision-based Future Vehicle Localization for Intelligent Driving Assistance Systems
 *Yu Yao, Mingze Xu, Chiho Choi, David J. Crandall, Ella M. Atkins, and Behzad Dariush*

+## Introduction
-This repo contains source code of future vehicle localization (FVL)[1], implemented in Keras with tensorflow backend.
+This repo contains the source code of future vehicle localization (FVL)[1], implemented in Keras with tensorflow backend.

 :boom: <span style="color:red">ATTENTION (05/20/2019)</span>: The [HEV-I dataset](https://usa.honda-ri.com/hevi) is now available.
 Please follow the instructions on the website to get access to it.